 Thankfully, you can still take precautions to prevent your dog from ingesting anything containing xylitol.

-- Make sure you store all products are safely out of your dog’s reach
+- Make sure that all products are safely stored out of your dog’s reach

 - Start checking for xylitol when you’re out shopping for yourself – and don’t buy those products